Stefan Ortega: International career

-In fall 2010, Ortega was called up to the German U19 national team, but remained an unused substitute.
-On 21 May 2021, Stefan Ortega was nominated as a potential reserve for the Germany national team for UEFA Euro 2020.
+In autumn 2010, Ortega was called up to the German U19 national team, but remained an unused substitute.
+On 21 May 2021, he was nominated as a potential reserve for the Germany national team for UEFA Euro 2020.
 His call-up for the squad was contingent if Manuel Neuer, Bernd Leno or Kevin Trapp had to withdraw due to injury.
+In November 2024 and March 2025, he was called up to the senior team.